 To get probiotics’ benefits, you’ll want to opt for foods with probiotics, like yogurt (the most common food to eat to get probiotics) and other fermented foods like sauerkraut, kimchi, and kefir (a fermented milk drink).
 You can take probiotic supplements, too, which include a certain strain of beneficial microbes.
 Your body makes probiotics as well, which are naturally found in your intestines.

 You’ll also want to keep these probiotics flourishing with prebiotics.
-A “prebiotic” is a different kind of microorganism that helps probiotics grow and thrive in your gut.
-Benefiber is a 100 percent natural prebiotic fiber1 — plus, it’s clear and taste-free.
+A “prebiotic” is food for probiotics and helps them grow and thrive in your gut.
+Benefiber is a plant-based prebiotic fiber 1— plus, it’s clear and taste-free.
 Talk about a convenient wellness enhancer!

 So if you want to keep your gut running smoothly, consider eating foods with probiotics, as well as taking a prebiotic supplement that helps support those “good” microbes.
 Then, sit back and enjoy all of the health benefits!